 Friday, February 27, 2026

-It often feels as if someone put on the brakes, while simultaneously commanding the body to find its sweet spot of rigor mortis, or numbness.
+It often feels as if someone has put on the brakes, while simultaneously commanding the body to find its sweet spot of rigor mortis, or numbness.

 The problem???
 Relaxing feels sooooooooo good!!!
 Until it doesn't...